 Free software for simulation and modeling

-The package of OpenSIMPLY project contains source code files, binary executable files and documentation files of a different formats.
-All these components are free software for simulation.
+The OpenSIMPLY package contains source code files, binary executables, and documentation files in various formats.

-Documentation of OpenSIMPLY may be used according to the terms of GNU Free Documentation License FDLv1.3.
+OpenSIMPLY documentation may be used under the terms of the

 There are four freedoms that every user should have: